 - Although painkillers can treat milder pain, many women find relief from severe pain only with hormone treatments or surgery, and sometimes that relief is only temporary.
 A better understanding of how the disease is related to pain is crucial to developing more effective pain treatments.

-- Even though among women with fertility problems, endometriosis may occur in as many as 50%, researchers still do not know how endometriosis causes infertility.
+- Even though endometriosis may be common among women with fertility problems, researchers still do not know how endometriosis causes infertility.
 Understanding the underlying mechanisms by which endometriosis decreases fertility will help in developing ways to improve fertility in women who have endometriosis

 - The causes of endometriosis.
 The exact cause or causes of endometriosis remain unknown, making development of better treatments for and ways to prevent the disease more difficult.
 NICHD research examines inflammation, epigenetics, genetics, hormonally active environmental contaminants, and other mechanisms as possible causes.